ssilverman/QNEthernet/README.md

 }
 ```

-The solution is to utilize the raw `write` functions and retry any bytes that
+The solution is to utilize the raw `write(...)` functions and retry any bytes
-aren't sent.
-Let's create a `writeFully` function and use that to send the data:
+that aren't sent.
+Let's create a `writeFully(...)` function and use that to send
+the data:

 ```c++
 // Keep writing until all the bytes are sent or the connection